Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Yoji, What's Wrong With You?

-Where to Watch Yoji, What's Wrong With You?
+Yoji, What's Wrong With You?
+Streaming - Where to Watch Online

-Need to watch 'Yoji, What's Wrong With You?' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or watch the Mako Idemitsu-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.
+Craving a viewing of 'Yoji, What's Wrong With You?' without leaving the house?
+Finding a streaming service to buy, rent, download, or view the Mako Idemitsu-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Yoji, What's Wrong With You?' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Yoji, What's Wrong With You?' right now, here are some details about the drama flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Yoji, What's Wrong With You?' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Yoji, What's Wrong With You?' right now, here are some finer points about the drama flick.

-You probably already know what the movie's about, but just in case...
+Need a quick rundown of the movie?
 Here's the plot: "The psychosexual drama Yoji, What's Wrong With You? examines the identity of women as mothers in Japanese culture, through an Oedipal narrative of a skewed "family romance."
 When Yoji announces to his mother that he wants her to meet a new girlfriend, the mother's jealousy destroys the relationship.
 Idemitsu's signature device of using a television monitor within the domestic space works as a powerful metaphor for the ubiquity of the mother in Yoji's psychological life.
 Idemitsu's melodramas always articulate a double-edged irony: With no identity outside of her maternal role, Yoji's mother fastens onto her son, ultimately destroying him.
 Yoji himself is seen as emotionally stunted, unable to leave his mother or experience love for any other woman." .